A helpful selection of specialized vocabulary

 Vatican II is the landmark Roman Catholic Ecumenical Council held in St. Peter’s Basilica from 1962 to 1965.

 Vocation stems from the Latin verb vocare, which means to call.
 Thus a vocation is a calling or way of life to which one is called.

 Our most basic vocation is to be a Christian person.
 Within that primary vocation are life vocations to a particular way of life, such as marriage, religious life, single life.
 And within those vocations are smaller callings or vocations to a particular occupation, for example, nurse, educator, artist, farmer, homemaker, biologist, carpenter, etc.

-One who assists personals considering religious life as a vocation, through dialogue, retreats, acquianting the individual with one or more religiouis communities, collaborating with others in vocation and formatino ministry, etc.
+One who assists persons considering religious life as a vocation, through dialogue, retreats, acquainting the individual with one or more religious communities, collaborating with others in vocation and formation ministry, etc.